May Stevens: Early life and education

 May Stevens was born in Boston to working-class parents, Alice Dick Stevens and Ralph Stanley Stevens, and grew up in Quincy, Massachusetts.
 She had one brother, Stacey Dick Stevens, who died of pneumonia at the age of fifteen.
 By Stevens's account, her father expressed his racism at home but "never said these things publicly, nor did he act on them—to my knowledge.
 But he said them over and over."

 Stevens earned a B.F.A. at the Massachusetts College of Art (1946), and studied at the Académie Julian in Paris (1948) and Art Students League in New York City (1948).
 She was granted an MFA equivalency by the New York City Board of Education in 1960 and was a postdoctoral fellow at the Bunting Institute of Radcliffe College in 1988–89.
 In 1948 she married Rudolf Baranik (1920-1998), with whom she had one child.

 Activism

+Stevens' artwork frequently reflects her personal experiences and history.
+One instance of this is her "Sisters of the Revolution" series (1973-1976), which was inspired by her family's history of radical activism.
+The series portrays women from various historical periods who participated in revolutionary struggles, and Stevens utilized her family photographs as references for her paintings.
+Through this artwork, Stevens aimed to shed light on the significant yet frequently overlooked roles that women have played in political movements.
 Stevens was a founding member of the feminist group the Guerrilla Girls.

 Work

 Over the course of her career, Stevens tended to work in series.
 Her body of work divides into several periods, each characterized by a particular theme or concern.
 She said that she "start[s] with an idea and I always have more to say about it."
-While her political commitment drove her earlier work, her later works tend to be lyrical.
+While her political commitment drove her earlier work, her later works tend to be lyrical.Stevens' artwork was shaped by various political and social movements such as feminism, civil rights, and anti-war activism, which she actively participated in.
+Her experiences as an activist were reflected in her art.
+For instance, Stevens' focus on women's experiences in her artwork was influenced by her feminist activism, while her works criticizing American foreign policy were a result of her anti-war activism.
+Stevens' artwork is an important contribution to the feminist art movement of the 1970s, and that it helped to expand the definition of what was considered "art."
+Moreover, her use of autobiography and personal experience in her art.
+Stevens often incorporated elements of her own life into her art, such as images of her family members, personal belongings, and places she had lived.
+She also used her own experiences to address broader social and political issues.